 Light bulbs can also make an impact.
-Choose warm bulbs to counteract the harsh light or daylight light bulbs which are designed to replicate natural light.
-Find out how to plan living room lighting, and don't miss our living room lighting ideas for more.
+Choose warm bulbs to counteract the harsh light or daylight light bulbs (opens in new tab) which are designed to replicate natural light.

-Window blinds: vertical, Roman and Venetian all work well in a north-facing living room as long as you choose a light or sheer fabric and ensure they can completely retract so as not to deter natural light.
+Different types of window treatments such as blinds: vertical, Roman and Venetian all work well in a north-facing living room as long as you choose a light or sheer fabric and ensure they can completely retract so as not to deter natural light.
 Fussy, heavy living room curtains will always partially block out natural light so opt for curtains made from a light, sheer fabric, and make sure your curtains are hung so that they can be pulled right back against the wall and don’t obstruct the window when open.

-7. Bring in more light with reflective wallpaper
+8. Bring in more light with reflective wallpaper

 Wallpaper is your friend when it comes to making a dark room brighter.
 Choose a living room wallpaper that has a metallic finish and a pale background colour to maximise how much light it will reflect.
 We love the subtle print of Farrow and Ball’s Hegemony (opens in new tab) and it would perfectly suit both a traditional living room and a more contemporary living space.

-8. Use strategically placed mirrors to add light
+9. Use strategically placed mirrors to add light

-9. Hide away living room clutter to up light levels
+10. Hide away living room clutter to up light levels

-10. Keep window sills clear to banish shadows
+11. Keep window sills clear to banish shadows

 Filling up your window sills with knick knacks, house plants and neglected half-read books?
 It may look lovely but a cluttered window sill is going to prohibit light, so keep them clear to allow as much light to flow in as possible.
 If there are certain items that you just love having on show, opt for keeping them in open storage instead.

-11. Add personality (and light) with reflective accessories
+12. Add personality (and light) with reflective accessories